 As a general rule, bigger, stronger players usually prefer a heavier bat for maximum power.
 Smaller players usually benefit from a lighter bat that allows greater bat speed.
 To determine the weight that’s right for you, swing a variety of bats and see how much weight you’re comfortable with.
 On average, most full sized bats are suggested in a -3.
 Our youth bats come in a standard -5 to a -6.

-Maple is more dense than ash and, thus, considered a little harder.
+Maple is more dense than ash and, thus, considered harder.
 It is also heavier, which makes it challenging to find high grade lightweight maple for pro bats.
 Today’s players demand lighter weights than players of years ago, in large part because all of today’s pro players grew up as kids playing with lighter aluminum bats.

 Ash was the most popular for decades, but after some players started having success hitting home runs with maple in the 1990’s more players started asking for maple bats.
 Years ago, much hickory was used.
 Hickory has many desirable bat qualities, but it is too heavy to meet the demands of today’s players who like lighter bats for the reasons noted above.
 The Ash Bore Beatle and other supply issues concerning ash have force us to remove this wood from our product line.